jflam/transmit-cell-metadata/transmit-cell-metadata.md

 }
 ```

-You can see that the cell metadata dict contains an entry that specifices that
+The cell metadata dict contains an entry that specifices that the `kernel` is
-the `kernel` is `python3`.
-But where did the `"kernel": "python3"` metadata come
+`python3`.
+But where did the `"kernel": "python3"` metadata come from?
+What
-from?
-What wrote it into the cell metadata in the first place?
-So elaborating a
+wrote it into the cell metadata in the first place?

-bit more on the user experience here, you could imagine a client extension
+Elaborating a bit more on the user experience here, you could imagine a client
-providing some additional UI affordances such as a cell drop-down that lets the
+extension providing some additional UI such as a cell drop-down that lets the
 user pick from a list of installed kernels on the user's machine.
 The user picks
 one, and the kernelspec is written to that cell's metadata.